realworldocaml/book/en/variables-and-functions.md

 a particular value.
 In OCaml these bindings are often introduced using the `let` keyword.
 We can type a so-called _top-level_ `let` binding into `utop` with the following syntax to bind a new variable.
-Note that variable names must start with a lowercase letter.
+Note that variable names must start with a lowercase letter or an underscore.

 ```ocaml
 let <identifier> = <expr>